RifqiR3/netgame/README.md

   chromedriver --port=4444
 ```

-PS: This version of chromedriver only support Google Chrome Ver.113
+PS: This version of chromedriver only supports Google Chrome Ver.113

 ## Installation